shigekazukoya/CSharpMcpServer/HardwareInfoRetriever/README.md

 ## Features
 - **HardwareInfoRetriever**: Get hardware information including OS, CPU, GPU, memory, and disks
+- **SelectiveHardwareInfo**: Get hardware information for only the specified components
+- **RefreshHardwareInfo**: Force a refresh of cached hardware information
 - **GetNetworkInfo**: Get information about network adapters and TCP connections

 ## API Details